 “Go wake up Gregory and sic him on welding the fuckin’ seam back together again.
 We’ll risk taking on water until he gets the leaking slowed.
 Are we still in touch with Shakes?”

 “He checked in over the ship-to-ship maybe ten minutes ago.
-He should still be in range,” Hemi said as he was climbing down the ladder.
+He should still be in range,” Hemi said as he climbed down the ladder.

 Percy pulled the ship-to-ship mic to her, stretching the tangles out of the cord.
 “Captain Shakes, are you still out there?”